harveybc/gym-fx/README.md

 >git clone https://github.com/harveybc/gym-fx

-### Step 3 - Configure the NEAT parameters
+### Step 3 - Set the PYTHONPATH variable

-Set the PYTHONPATH venvironment variable, you may add the following line to the .profile file in your home directory to export on start of sessions.
+Set the PYTHONPATH environment variable, you may add the following line to the .profile file in your home directory to export on start of sessions.
 Replace <username> with your username.

 - Linux: